weeebr/test-suite/README.md

 # Test Suite

-A powerful, embeddable TypeScript test suite with state management, real-time monitoring, and comprehensive error tracking.
+A lightweight, state-aware TypeScript test runner that tracks file changes and only runs tests on modified files.

 ## Features